Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Introduction

 Existing surveys particularly focus on presenting methods for hallucination detection and mitigation in question-answering (QA)~\cite{ji2023survey, rawte2023survey, zhang2023siren, ye2023cognitive} or object detection tasks~\cite{li2023evaluating}.
+For example,~\citet{ji2023survey} summarize metrics and hallucination detection and mitigation methods for abstractive summarization, dialogue generation, generative question-answering, data-to-text generation, and machine translation for natural language generation models in general. \citet{ye2023cognitive} and~\citet{rawte2023survey} take this work a step further by classifying hallucination mitigation strategies for foundation models in particular, in generative text and multi-modal settings respectively. \citet{zhang2023siren} similarly tackle hallucination detection for language foundation models, but limit their definition of hallucinations to conflicts between generations and inputs, contexts, and facts.
+The authors also discuss other possible problems in generated outputs, like ambiguity and bias.
+In the domain of image captioning,~\citet{li2023evaluating} provide examples of hallucinations and present a new metric to evaluate object hallucinations.
+More recent surveys, like the ones from~\citet{bai2024hallucination} and~\citet{liu2024survey}, dive deeper into hallucination mitigation methods for multi-modal foundation models applied to image captioning tasks, but lack a general definition for hallucinations that encompasses decision-making applications.
+The extensive survey from~\citet{huang2023survey} primarily focuses on methods for evaluating the trustworthiness of language models from the fronts of factuality and faithfulness.
+Their taxonomy also briefly touches on hallucinations in object detection using LVLMs, but like other surveys, ignores broader decision-making deployments.
 There are also other works that provide examples of current use cases of L(V)LMs in autonomous vehicles~\cite{yang2023llm4drive} and robotics~\cite{zeng2023large, zhang2023large}. \citet{wang2023decoding} perform a deep analysis of the trustworthiness of a variety of foundation models and~\citet{chen2024can} provide a taxonomy of hallucinations within LLMs, but both exclude applications to general decision problems.
 To the best of our knowledge, we are the first to propose a general definition of hallucinations that can be flexibly tuned to any particular deployment setting, including commonly found applications to QA or information retrieval, and more recent developments in planning or control.
 Furthermore, there is no existing work that summarizes state of the art methods for hallucination detection and mitigation approaches within decision-making and planning tasks.
+Additionally, to the best of our knowledge, ours is the first review to provide guidelines for choosing and designing hallucination intervention algorithms across different application areas.